danthedeckie/streetsign/docs/developer-overview.rst

 *on* StreetSign, or making plugins/other software to work with it.

 It's assumed that you're reasonably familiar with StreetSign the end user web interface and basic terminology (Post, Feed, Screen, Zone, etc).
+If not, see the :doc:`getting_started`

 Project Structure Overview
 --------------------------